 Ice experiments are always great fun, easy to set up and can be mess free!
-These are great for cooling down in summer, and if it’s cold enough in winter you could try leaving water in a mould or tray outside overnight to see if it freezes without a freezer.
+These investigations are great for cooling down in summer, and if it’s cold enough in winter you could try leaving water in a mould or tray outside overnight to see if it freezes without a freezer.

 Easy Ice Excavations

 First up is this easy LEGO ice excavation.
 How could you speed up the melting of the ice?
+Try dropping warm and cold water over the ice with a dropper, pipette or spoon.
+Older children can try adding a little salt.

 Why does salt melt ice faster?